 When you get your letter informing you of admission it will tell you the day and time to come and will also ask you to bring all your GP-approved prescriptions in their original packaging.
 Plus, if you are due for an operation, you may be told to stop taking aspirin or another/other medications a stipulated number of days beforehand.
 But what you are not told is what else to bring.
 When you first arrive, you may be asked to sit in a waiting room for an hour or so, while your details are processed or a bed is made ready for you, or both.
 When arrive in your ward a nurse will take your medications from you and lock them in a unit next to your bed.
 She will retain the key of the unit and administer the doses.
+She will also take your wallet, bus pass or other valuables and store them securely.
 For your own comfort and convenience bring books or magazines and your own personal toiletries including a comb, dentures if you use them, denture cream, deodorant, dressing gown, electric shaver or razor and shaving cream if a man, facial tissues (Kleenex or similar), hairbrush, hand wipes, mobile phone (now allowed in a non-emergency ward), mobile phone charger, pajamas (instead of the issued hospital gown), slippers (you will need them to go to the bathroom in the ward, especially when the floor has just been thoroughly washed and may be slippery), soap and/or shower gel, toothbrush, toothpaste and washrag.
 Note that none of the above are available in any hospital bathroom/shower room.
 If you forget or are unable to bring the items mentioned note that if you want them ask a visiting family member or relative to bring them as soon as possible after your admission.
 If that's not possible you can buy them from the WRVS cart that will visit your ward on a daily basis.
 It's also possible you may find the cotton blanket on the hospital bed not long enough, wide enough or heavy enough to give you a good night's sleep, in which case ask a friend or spouse or family member to bring a freshly laundered light but adequate-size blanket when they next come to see you.
-If you have a balance problem and/or sleep not on your back but on one side, make sure, or ask a member of the staff to, you fasten the rail or rails on the side of your bed, to avoid falling off the bed.
+If you have a balance problem and/or sleep not on your back but on one side, make sure, or ask a member of the staff to help you fasten the rail or rails on the side of your bed, to avoid falling off.
 Unless you are in a High Dependency Unit where stricter rules may apply you will find the wards are quite relaxed about your choice of pajamas or nightgowns.
 You will note how nice, affable, kind, friendly, courteous, concerned, cheerful and competent all the hospital staff are, from consultants to doctors, nurses, student nurses, orderlies and cleaners.
 Be aware that while patients can bring their computer laptops or notebooks or ultrabooks they may not be able to get line Internet or WIFI to send or receive emails or use the World Wide Web.
-(There is an NHS computer service but it is a secure network, password-protected for authorized NHS staff only).
-However, in hospital wards most inpatients will be able to bring and use their mobile phones to stay in touch with families and friends.
+(There is an NHS computer service, in some hospitals it may be free but in others it may be a secure network, password-protected for authorized NHS staff only), or part of the hospital TV contract However, in hospital wards most inpatients will be able to bring and use their mobile phones to stay in touch with families and friends.

 An umbrella term for people with no-cure but sometimes manageable chronic bronchitis, emphysema, or both and chronic obstructive airways.
 See British Lung Foundation at www.blf.org.uk/Conditions/Detail/COPD.
-Also see under Stop Smoking.
+Many people in the Eastbourne area have COPD.